 Mr. Nierlich serves on the Advisory Board of the Kravis Leadership Institute, an academic research institute focused on the promotion and understanding of responsible, innovative leadership

-Prior to Uber, Mateo spent many years managing various financial functions at prominent firms such as Cornerstone Research, Berry Appleman & Leiden and Caroll Burdick & McDonough, all of which contributed to his current success at Uber.
+Prior to joining Uber, Mateo spent many years managing various financial functions at firms such as Cornerstone Research, BAL Global, and Carroll Burdick & McDonough.

 Aaron Schur heads litigation at Yelp, which provides websites and mobile applications allowing millions of consumers around the world to share reviews, photos, and other information about local businesses.
 Prior to joining Yelp in 2010, Mr. Schur practiced law in the San Francisco offices of Bingham McCutchen and Arnold & Porter.
 Mr. Schur received his BA from the University of California at San Diego, an MA from the Central European University of Budapest, and a JD from the New York University School of Law.
 In 2015, Mr. Schur received an In-House Impact Award from The Recorder, for his work defending Yelp.